CyrilCermak/modular_architecture_on_ios/README.md

 > (implemented in lib/SILOptimizer/Mandatory) perform additional
 > dataflow diagnostics that affect the correctness of a program (such as
 > a use of uninitialized variables).
 The end result of these
-> transformations is "canonical" SIL.
+> transformations is “canonical” SIL.

 Source:
 [swift.org](https://swift.org/swift-compiler/#compiler-architecture)